 Building and maintaining an enterprise Wi-Fi system requires a delicate balance between conflicting objectives.
 That is unrestricted user browsing experience and protection against cybersecurity threats.
-Without a good enterprise wireless network, this might lead to the positioning of Sophos Firewall Kenya as a gateway.
+Without a good enterprise wireless network, this might lead to the positioning of Sophos Firewall in Kenya as a gateway.

 When planning wireless network installation, ordinary network users would look at only two factors.
 The number of concurrent user connections and the radius of signal coverage in terms of meters.
 Versus the cost of acquiring the wireless network device.
 When in fact, there are critical features that must be present in a good wireless access point device.